threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_first_solution.md

 Fifth step shows you the configuration you need to download in order to configure your device.
 Just click the download button and save the configuration locally and configure you device.

 Depending on your platform the configuration of Wireguard can look a bit different.
-But all the information required are show in the configuration you have downloaded.
+But all the information required is shown in the configuration you have downloaded.

 ![Step6](network_wgconfig.png)